Sense Protocol Litepaper (Outdated)

 In this litepaper, we introduce a decentralized protocol that enables fixed rates and future yield trading on existing yield-bearing assets.
 We describe a practical design pattern that escrows tokens ("Target") and issues an arbitrary number of tokens that hold a claim on the Target in the future.
 Each token type will have their own delivery schedule and are valued by market participants based on their Target cash flows.
-The Sense Protocol applies this design pattern to yield-bearing assets by allowing users to decompose the principle and yield components and package them behind two maturing assets, a Zero and a Claim.
-Zeros redeem 1-for-1 for the Target's underlying at maturity, whereas Claims deliver yield accrued on the underlying until maturity.
+The Sense Protocol applies this design pattern to yield-bearing assets by allowing users to decompose the principal and yield components and package them behind two maturing assets, a Principal Token and a Yield Token.
+Principal Tokens (PTs) redeem 1-for-1 for the Target's underlying at maturity, whereas Yield Tokens (YTs) deliver yield accrued on the underlying until maturity.
 Because the protocol is not issuing debt, the protocol is able to take a permissive approach, allowing its users to add a yield curve to any yield-bearing asset.

 DeFi Lending Protocols offer open-term crypto-collateralized borrowing and lending.
 To offer continuous positions, these protocols – such as Compound and Aave – respond to changes in market forces by adjusting interest rates.
 These floating interest rates are essential for the health of these lending protocols, as they ensure enough liquidity exists for borrowers and lenders to adjust their positions.
 However, it leaves out a large segment of potential users that fear interest rate volatility.
 Therefore, to expand the value proposition of DeFi and serve mainstream users, our industry requires the ability to hedge against interest rate volatility.